 This word has a long history, and it is important to know that history.

 The Greek word from which the English word "church" is always translated is εκκλησια (Strong's G1577, "ekklesia") which is a combination of εκ (Strong's G1537, "ek") which means "out," the -κλησ- ("-kles-") part, which is based on the irregular verb/noun/adjective "καλεω/κλησις/κλητος" (Strong's G2564/G2821/G2822, "kaleo/klesis/kletos") which means "call/calling/called."
 That's the verb "call" as in "I call you," the noun "calling," as in "You have a calling," or the adjective "called," as in "we are the called ones."
 The -ια suffix in Koine Greek works just like the English -ia suffix in English words, which generalizes it into a class designation, like in "militia" or "academia," for example.
-Putting these together make "out-call-ia, although that is too awkward to keep saying so, henceforth, we can just say "out-calling." εκκλησια ("ekklesia") is always used as a noun, which means "out-calling" (a group or class of people "called out" for some purpose).
+Putting these together make "out-call-ia, although that is too awkward to keep saying so, henceforth, we can just say "out-calling." εκκλησια ("ekklesia") is always used as a noun in the New Testament, and it means "out-calling" (a group or class of people "called out" for some purpose).

 That's all it means.
 It is a secular term with no intrinsic spiritual or religious meaning.